 Across the country, domestic violence programs and shelters are operating with less funding and fewer resources and staff.
 When victims take the difficult step to reach out for help, many are in life-threatening situations and must be able to find immediate safety and support.
 Stable funding is now more essential than ever to ensure that programs across the country can keep the lights on, answer crisis calls, and provide essential services for victims fleeing violence.

 Fiscal year 2013 funding was reduced by “sequestration” – across the board cuts to the federal government’s spending on “discretionary” funding.
 These cuts were significant and devastating cuts to domestic violence programs.
 As the funding is restored and increased, domestic violence programs will be able to rebuild their work and continue to work to meet the needs of all victims who come forward.

 Decreases in Funding: Domestic violence programs are experiencing funding cuts or reductions from multiple sources.
-In a recent survey of NNEDV’s 56 member state and territorial coalitions against domestic violence, 69% of coalitions reported that domestic violence programs experienced overall funding decreases from Fiscal Year 2011 to Fiscal Year 2012.
+In a survey of NNEDV’s 56 member state and territorial coalitions against domestic violence, 69% of coalitions reported that domestic violence programs experienced overall funding decreases.

 - Almost 80% of states reported that their programs were experiencing cuts or reduction in funding from local county and city sources.